ciyi/ChokeHound/README.md

 - Network access to the BloodHound Neo4j instance.

 ## Requirements Before Execution

+The following steps are required for ChokeHound to be able to produce meaningful results before executing it:

 1. **BloodHound CE installation**: Deploy BloodHound CE and confirm the Neo4j backend is initialized and reachable with valid credentials.
 [Instructions here](https://bloodhound.specterops.io/get-started/quickstart/community-edition-quickstart).
 2. **Data collection with SharpHound or AzureHound**: Run the official collectors and import the output into BloodHound CE: [SharpHound](https://bloodhound.specterops.io/collect-data/ce-collection/sharphound) on-prem / [AzureHound](https://bloodhound.specterops.io/collect-data/ce-collection/azurehound) for Entra ID.